-The main result of this appendix shows that the bounded uniformly continuous mean almost periodic functions form a closed subalgebra of the algebra of bounded uniformly continuous functions on G. This is certainly well known and a proof can be given by standard means.
-For the convenience of the reader and in order to keep this article self-contained we include a discussion in the following.
-As our article deals with abelian groups, we assume that the group G in the following is abelian.
+The main result of this appendix shows that the bounded uniformly continuous mean almost periodic functions form a closed subalgebra of the algebra of bounded uniformly continuous functions on G. This is certainly well-known and a proof can be given by standard means.
+For the convenience of the reader and in order to keep this article self contained we include a discussion below.
+As our article deals with abelian groups we assume that the group G below is abelian.
 Note, however, that this is not used in the proofs.